mauricerenck/indieConnector/README.md

 This plugin currently works only with webmention.io and is a replacement for the old "Tratschtante" plugin.

-IndieConnector receives (and soon sends) Webmentions.
-But it doesn't "do" anything with it.
+IndieConnector receives and sends Webmentions.
+But it doesn't "do" anything with received Webmentions.
 It's function is to handle all the stuff around Webmentions and then normalize the format and trigger a hook.
 Other plugins can then subscribe to this hook and use the data.

 If you want Webmentions to be shown on your pages, you have to use additional plugins (or write your own) which use IndieConnector to handle Webmentions.
 For example the [Komments plugin](https://github.com/mauricerenck/komments) which will then show received webmentions as a comment (or in any other way you wish).